japgolly/scalajs-react/extra/ROUTER.md

 #### Rendering your Router

-Before a `Router` can be created it needs to the base URL, which is the prefix portion of the URL that is the same for all your pages routes.
+Before a `Router` can be created it needs to know the base URL, which is the prefix portion of the URL that is the same for all your pages routes.

 It needn't be absolute at compile-time, but it needs to be absolute at runtime. `BaseUrl.fromWindowOrigin` will give you the protocol, domain and port at runtime, after which you should append a path if necessary.
-Example: `BaseUrl.fromWindowOrigin / "my_page"`
+Example: `BaseUrl.fromWindowOrigin / "my_page"` instead of using `BaseUrl("http://blah.com/my_page")` or `BaseUrl("http://127.0.0.1:8080/my_page")` directly.

 Once you have a your `BaseUrl`, call `<RoutingRules>.router(baseUrl)` to get a standard React component of your router.